 How Silicic Acid Promotes Plant Growth and Stress Resilience

+Silicon is one of the most abundant elements on earth, second only to oxygen.
+It comprises 60% of the earth’s crust and is present in every soil type in the form of silicates, silicon dioxide, biogenic (found in living organisms) silica, and silicic acid.
 In fact, Silicon is so ubiquitous in soils that, until recently, its role in plant growth and development was taken for granted.
-But new research demonstrates the power of silicic acid—the plant-available form of silicon—as a powerful plant biostimulant.
-Silicic acid is increasingly used in agriculture to promote plant growth and protect crops from pests and abiotic stresses.
+But research increasingly demonstrates how silicic acid—the most plant-available form of silicon—can act as a powerful plant biostimulant.
+Silicic acid is being more frequently used in agriculture to promote plant growth and protect crops from pests and abiotic stresses.
+But also, in recent years, the more we learn about silica, the more we learn that different plant species have very different relationships with silica, and the more you know, the better you can optimize this amazing nutrient for your crop.

-Silicon-based fertilizers, like diatomaceous earth and biological silica sources like rice-hull ash, have been used in agriculture to boost levels of plant-available silicon for decades.
-In the past 20 years, new production processes and technologies have facilitated the creation of stabilized monosilicic acid amendments.
+Silicon-based fertilizers like diatomaceous earth and biological silica sources like rice-hull ash, have been used in agriculture to boost levels of plant-available silicon for decades.
+But In the past 20 years, new production processes and technologies have facilitated the creation of stabilized monosilicic acid amendments.
 These provide a silicon source that is already bioavailable.

 Growers continue to use compounds like silicic acid, but researchers do not classify silicon as an essential element for plant growth.
 So are silicic acid additives even necessary?
 And what have they been shown to do?